-In QCM instrument specifications and in experimental descriptions in publications, there is always a reference to the fundamental frequency of the QCM crystal.
-Typically, it is 5 – 10 MHz, but it can also be 15 MHz, 30 MHz or even higher.
-How come the fundamental frequency is always mentioned?
+In QCM instrument specifications and experimental descriptions, the fundamental frequency of the QCM crystal is often mentioned.
+It is typically between 5 and 10 MHz but can also be 15 MHz, 30 MHz, or even higher.
+Why is this frequency so important?
 Does it really matter?
-Here we sort out the details and explain the significance of the QCM fundamental frequency in a measurement situation.
+In this post, we clarify the details and explain the significance of the QCM fundamental frequency in measurement situations

 The QCM fundamental frequency, f0, refers to the lowest frequency where the crystal can be excited to resonance.
 Several key characteristics are linked to this specific frequency, such as